efe/django-root-secret/README.md

 If `development.env` is not already ignored by Git, the command also adds it to `.gitignore`.

-Encrypt a plaintext secret using that file:
+Encrypt a plaintext secret using that file and bring up a prompt to paste the secret:

 ```bash
 python manage.py encrypt_secret --env development